mmower/aido/README.md

 selects one child and ticks it. `:choose` succeeds or fails if the child succeeds or fails.

+### :choose-each

+The `:choose-each` node takes one or more children and, when evaluated, randomly selects one child, ticks, and then marks it.
+Once a node has been marked it will not be choosen again. `:choose-each` succeeeds or fails if the child succeeds or fails.
+Subsequent ticks will always select from unmarked children.

+#### Parameters

+`:repeat` - if repeat is `true`, after all children have been ticked the node "refills" its children.
+If repeat is `false` after all children have been ticked the node will thereafter fail.

 ### :invert

+The `:invert` node takes a single child.
+When `:invert` is ticked it ticks its child and inverts the success or failure of the child.
+So if the child returns failure, invert returns success and vice verca.

 ### :always